All Episodes

 So think about even just using crypto or using privacy crypto or going through all kinds of tasks to try to create privacy out of your non-private Bitcoin, for example, right?

-Um it's a pain for a typical user, especially the older side of users to install and use a VPN, even if it's just one button, it's like it's another step.
+It's a pain for a typical user, especially the older side of users, to install and use a VPN, even if it's just one button.

-And I've had lots of people ask me, like, should I use a VPN to log into this bank or whatever?
+And I've had lots of people ask me, should I use a VPN to log into this bank or whatever?

-I've I've come to discover.
+I've come to discover.

-They think it like blocks everything, and it doesn't.
+They think it like blocks everything and it doesn't.

 It just changes your origin IP address.

-But it doesn't delete your cookies on your browser and all the things you already have set, you know, it doesn't delete your Google profile, you know.
+But it doesn't delete your cookies on your browser and all the things you already have set.

 Yeah, we talked about this last time.

-A VPN, if you're taking your online privacy seriously, you don't want your information all out in the world, you don't want people to track you, then the VPN doesn't solve all your problems.
+A VPN, if you're taking your online privacy seriously, you don't want your information all out in the world.

-So you get your VPN and then you put other protocols or other processes on top of it in order to protect yourself online, but the base layer is your VPN.
+So you get your VPN and then you put other protocols or other processes on top of it in order to protect yourself online.

-So everyone should be operating under a VPN, everyone should be using one because it's doing the minimal things required to at least mask you online, but it doesn't make you completely invisible.
+Everyone should be using one because it's doing the minimal things required to at least mask you online, but it doesn't make you completely invisible.

 There are a lot of things to do.